croservices/cro/docs/intro/spa-with-cro.md

 ```

 Next up, we'll create a Redux store, which is the thing that holds the latest
-versino of the state produced by the reducer.
+version of the state produced by the reducer.
 We create it simply by passing
 our reducer to `createStore`:

 ```